Meet the team: Rob Taylor

 What’s one thing you want people to know about Think Artfully?

 We genuinely care about getting our clients' ideas through the research process.
-I love reading a script and then working with the client to get it produced as an animatic.
-When you see something that we’ve worked on as a TV ad or a campaign it feels good knowing that we helped someway in the creative process.
+I love reading a script and working with a client to turn it into an animatic that does the idea justice.
+Seeing something we've worked on land as a finished TV ad or campaign - knowing we played a part in getting it there - never stops feeling good.

 What do you enjoy doing when you’re not working?

-Spending time with my wife and two kids, walking our dog, running as much as I can and playing tennis and cricket when time allows.
+Spending time with my wife and two kids, walking our dog, running as much as I can, and playing tennis and cricket whenever time allows.

 There’s only room for a fraction of our portfolio online.
 If you’re after specifics, get in touch.
 We’ll create something just for you.